Randomization tests for peer effects in group formation experiments: Setup and framework

-Before turning to the theoretical results, we first illustrate the key issues through a toy example, shown in Figure~\ref{fig:example}.
-For this example, individuals possess a binary attribute, represented by squares ($A_i=1$) and circles ($A_i=0$), and are assigned to one of three dorm rooms, two with size 2 (``double'') and one with size 3 (``triple''), shown as large rectangles.
-The exposure mapping is the number of roommates with $A_j = 1$ defined in \eqref{eq:exposure-2}, so that $\Hset = \{0, 1, 2\}$.
-Figure \ref{fig:example} shows the observed assignment $Z^{\obs}$ and induced exposure $\H^{\obs}$.
-The null hypothesis of interest is $H_{0}^{0,1}: Y_i(0) = Y_i(1)$; that is, there is no difference in outcomes between having zero versus one ``square'' roommate.
-Since $H_0^{0,1}$ does not impose any restrictions on $Y_i(2)$, this null is not sharp.
+Before turning to the theoretical results, we first illustrate the key challenges through a toy example, shown in Figure~\ref{fig:example}.
+For this example, individuals possess a binary attribute, represented by squares ($A_i=1$) and circles ($A_i=0$), and are assigned to one of three dorm rooms, one with size 3 (Room I, a ``triple'') and two with size 2 (Rooms II and III, ``doubles''), shown as large rectangles.\footnote{The sizes of the rooms themselves are not central here, and merely restrict the set of possible exposures.
+We also mean no disrespect to any of our former roommates, several of whom could be described as ``squares.''} Rooms are assigned via a \emph{completely randomized group formation design} (see Section \ref{section:crd}), which means that the sizes of the three rooms are fixed, but that the number of square roommates in each room can vary.
+Here the exposure mapping is the number of roommates with $A_j = 1$ as defined in \eqref{eq:exposure-2}, so that $\Hset = \{0, 1, 2\}$.
+Figure \ref{fig:example} shows the realized assignment $Z^{\obs}$ and induced exposure $W^{\obs}$.